rdgao/rdgao.github.io/_posts/2017-01-15-can-we-ever-accomplish-nonconsensual-brain-reading.md

 ---
-title: '2/52: Can we ever accomplish non-consensual brain-reading?'
+title: 'Can we ever accomplish non-consensual brain-reading?
+[Part 1] (2/52)'
-categories: []
-tags: []
+tags: [Brain & Cognition]
 status: publish
 type: post
 published: true
-meta:
-  _thumbnail_id: '85'
+categories: []
+header:
+  overlay_image: /assets/images/blog/2017-01-23-mindreading1.png
+  overlay_filter: rgba(0,0,0,0.7)
+  teaser: /assets/images/blog/2017-01-23-mindreading1.png

+excerpt: "In other words, in order to read my thoughts from my brain activity, you would need to make a whole new dictionary, just for me, which requires my active participation.
+You wouldn't be able to take someone else's brain-dictionary and use that to interpret my thoughts."
 ---
 Jan 14, 2017

 Back when I worked at InteraXon ([Muse](http://www.choosemuse.com/)) making